Press release: Birding Ecotours opens a UK/European office in Norfolk, England

 Some fun stories of Chris’ first year birding and living in Norfolk are detailed in his blogpost at this link, for example a story about a Desert Wheatear on a Norfolk beach right at the start of the year with Taiga Bean Goose near his home at the end of the year, and a whole host of other really exciting birds in between.
 Norfolk really is better than Yorkshire, isn’t it?
 Andy still seems to disagree, haha, and is looking forward to proving Chris wrong when he eventually gets back to the UK!
 It’s no coincidence that both of our UK bird tours heavily feature time birding in Yorkshire and birding in Norfolk.

-With lots of hard work in 2020 and early 2021, Oli and Andy have totally revamped all of our Western Palearctic/European bird tours over recent months, with fresh new itineraries, new photo galleries, and lots more, so please take a look here for an outline of each tour we are currently offering, or explore the individual tour pages for destinations ranging from Iceland in the northwest, Morocco in the southwest, Poland in the northeast, and Georgia in the southeast of the region, as well as many countries in between!
+With lots of hard work in 2020 and early 2021, Andy and the team have totally revamped all of our Western Palearctic/European bird tours over recent months, with fresh new itineraries, new photo galleries, and lots more, so please take a look here for an outline of each tour we are currently offering, or explore the individual tour pages for destinations ranging from Iceland in the northwest, Morocco in the southwest, Poland in the northeast, and Georgia in the southeast of the region, as well as many countries in between!
 Our brand-new Azerbaijan bird tour will also be online in a matter of days.
 We are thoroughly excited to bring you these new and fully updated tours; please do contact us if you have any queries.
 As usual, our focus is on small-group birding tours as we feel these give you a far better-quality experience in terms of enjoying the birdwatching than in a crowded larger group as so many other companies offer.
 We can also offer custom tours if you’d prefer that.

 A list of Chris’ top four Norfolk (and a Suffolk!) birding locations: